sunny/actor/README.md

 This gem is heavily influenced by [Interactor](https://github.com/collectiveidea/interactor) ♥.
-However there a few key differences which make `actor` unique:
+However there are a few key differences which make `actor` unique:

 - Does not [hide errors when an actor fails inside another actor](https://github.com/collectiveidea/interactor/issues/170).